-THE SHADOW GLASS Josh Winning Josh Winning's debut horror-fantasy, The Shadow Glass is Dark Crystal meets About a Boy in London, a race against the clock to stop bloodthirsty puppets from taking over the world.
+THE SHADOW GLASS Josh Winning Dark Crystal meets About a Boy in a thrilling race against the clock to save the world in this nostalgiainfused adventure!
 Jack Corman is failing at life.
 Jobless, jaded and on the 'wrong' side of thirty, he's facing the threat of eviction from his London flat while reeling from the sudden death of his father, one-time film director Bob Corman.
 Back in the eighties, Bob poured his heart and soul into the creation of his 1986 puppet fantasy The Shadow Glass, a film Jack loved as a child, idolising its fox-like hero Dune.
 But The Shadow Glass flopped on release, deemed too scary for kids and too weird for adults, and Bob became a laughing stock, losing himself to booze and self-pity.
 Now, the film represents everything Jack hated about his father, and he lives with the fear that he'll end up a failure just like him.
 In the wake of Bob's death, Jack returns to his decaying home, a place creaking with movie memorabilia and painful memories.
 Then, during a freak thunderstorm, the puppets in the attic start talking.
 Tipped into a desperate real-world quest alongside his father's creations, Jack teams up with excitable fanboy Toby and spiky studio executive Amelia to navigate the labyrinth of his father's legacy while conjuring the hero within - and igniting a Shadow Glass resurgence that could, finally, do his father proud.
 About the author Josh Winning is a senior film writer at Radio Times.
 He is contributing editor at Total Film magazine, writer at SFX and Den of Geek, and the co-host of movie podcast Torn Stubs.
 He has been on set with Kermit the Frog (and Miss Piggy), devoured breakfast with zombies on The Walking Dead, and sat on the Iron Throne on the Dublin set of Game of Thrones.
 He dreams of one day convincing Sigourney Weaver to yell "Goddammit!" at him.
-LPA controls: Brazil, France, Greece, Netherlands, On behalf of: Zeno Agency Nordic countries, Portugal, Spain Publisher: UK/US, Titan (editor: Craig Leyenaar) Publication: April 2022 Material: Edited manuscript due May 2021 Length: 87,000 words LPA 2021 Children's and YA
+LPA controls: Brazil, France, Greece, Netherlands, On behalf of: Zeno Agency Nordic countries, Portugal, Spain Publisher: UK/US, Titan (editor: Craig Leyenaar) Publication: March 2022 Material: Edited manuscript Length: 368 pages LPA 2021 Children's and YA